-Our principal exposures to credit risk are through receivables resulting from commodity derivative contracts (\$1.8 billion at December 31, 2016), the sale of our oil and gas production (\$224 million at December 31, 2016) which we market to energy companies, end users and refineries, the marketing of our excess firm transportation capacity (\$38 million at December 31, 2016), and joint interest receivables (\$15 million at December 31, 2016).
+Our principal exposures to credit risk are through receivables resulting from the following: commodity derivative contracts (\$1.3 billion at December 31, 2017), the sale of our oil and gas production (\$263 million at December 31, 2017) which we market to energy companies, end users and refineries, the marketing of our excess firm transportation capacity (\$37 million at December 31, 2017), and joint interest receivables (\$11 million at December 31, 2017).

 By using derivative instruments that are not traded on an exchange to hedge exposures to changes in commodity prices, we expose ourselves to the credit risk of our counterparties.
 Credit risk is the potential failure of the counterparty to perform under the terms of the derivative contract.
 When the fair value of a derivative contract is positive, the counterparty is expected to owe us, which creates credit risk.
 To minimize the credit risk in derivative instruments, it is our policy to enter into derivative contracts only with counterparties that are creditworthy financial institutions which management deems to be competent and competitive market makers.
 The creditworthiness of our counterparties is subject to periodic review.
-We have commodity hedges in place with fifteen different counterparties, all of which are lenders under our Credit Facility.
-The fair value of our commodity derivative contracts of approximately \$1.6 billion at December 31.
-2016 includes the following values by bank counterparty: Morgan Stanley-\$551 million; Barclays-\$392 million; JP Morgan-\$306 million; Wells Fargo-\$159 million; Scotiabank-\$136 million; Canadian Imperial Bank of Commerce-\$58 million; Toronto Dominion Bank-\$32 million; Fifth Third Bank-\$12 million; Bank of Montreal-\$10 million; and Capital One-\$2 million.
-The credit ratings of certain of these banks were downgraded in recent years because of their exposure to the sovereign debt crisis in Europe or various other factors.
-The estimated fair value of our commodity derivative assets has been risk adjusted using a discount rate based upon the counterparties' respective published credit default swap rates (if available, or if not available, a discount rate based on the applicable Reuters bond rating) at December 31, 2016 for each of the European and American banks.
+We have commodity derivatives in place with fourteen different counterparties, twelve of which are lenders under our Credit Facility.
+The fair value of our commodity derivative contracts of approximately \$1.3 billion at December 31, 2017 (excluding short-term commodity derivatives related to our marketing activities) includes the following values by bank counterparty: JP Morgan-\$288 million; Morgan Stanley-\$285 million; Citigroup-\$245 million; Scotiabank-\$171 million; Wells Fargo-\$136 million; Canadian Imperial Bank of Commerce-\$51 million; Toronto Dominion Bank-\$38 million; BNP Paribas-\$30 million; Bank of Montreal-\$21 million; Fifth Third Bank-\$15 million; SunTrust-\$9 million; Natixis-\$7 million; and Capital One-\$6 million.
+The credit ratings of certain of these banks were downgraded several years ago because of their exposure to the sovereign debt crisis in Europe or various other economic factors.
+The estimated fair value of our commodity derivative assets has been risk adjusted using a discount rate based upon the counterparties' respective published credit default swap rates (if available, or if not available, a discount rate based on the applicable Reuters bond rating) at December 31, 2017 for each of the European and American banks.
 We believe that all of these institutions currently are acceptable credit risks.
 Other than as provided by the Credit Facility, we are not required to provide credit support or collateral to any of our counterparties under our derivative contracts, nor are they required to provide credit support to us.
-As of December 31, 2016, we did not have any past-due receivables from, or payables to, any of the counterparties to our derivative contracts.
+As of December 31, 2017, we did not have any past-due receivables from, or payables to, any of the counterparties to our derivative contracts.

 We are also subject to credit risk due to the concentration of our receivables from several significant customers for sales of natural gas, NGLs, and oil.
+Marketing receivables primarily result from sales of third-party natural gas and NGLs.
 We generally do not require our customers to post collateral.
 The inability or failure of our significant customers to meet their obligations to us, or their insolvency or liquidation, may adversely affect our financial results.

-Joint interest receivables arise from billing entities who own partial interests in the wells we operate.
+Joint interest receivables arise from our billing of entities who own partial interests in the wells we operate.
 These entities participate in our wells primarily based on their ownership in leased properties on which we drill.
 We have minimal control over deciding who participates in our wells.